 If you are enrolled in a teacher education program at TC, it is never too early to get fingerprinted.
 You will need to have your fingerprints on file with the New York City Department of Education prior to student teaching, and you will need to have your fingerprints on file with the New York State Education Department prior to certification.
 Please see Fingerprinting for two different pathways you can take to ensure that your prints are on file with both agencies

 Many academic programs and departments provide suggested timelines.
-If these are not available, we recommend that you take/pass the "Educating All Students" (EAS), the REVISED "Content Specialty Test" (CST) and the edTPA (educative Teacher Performance Assessment) once you have student teaching experience.
+If these are not available, we recommend that you take/pass the "Educating All Students" (EAS), the REVISED "Content Specialty Test" (CST) and the edTPA (educative Teacher Performance Assessment) -NO longer required by NYSED effective 4/27/2022.
 You should have taken/passed all exams 4-6 weeks prior to your graduation date.
 To register online or for more information, go to the NYSTCE website at: www.nystce.nesinc.com or the edTPA website http://www.edtpa.com/.

 There are three specific ways to be able to obtain NYS-certification: